muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T162):
+New: Repeat container: This container triggers included momentary actions once, and repeats them thereafter if the input is still held after an initial delay.
+Options include specifying how long the pulse duration is, and the interval between pulses.
+Use case: This container duplicates keyboard firmware autorepeat functions.

 ### (m76T161A):
 New: Gated Axis: Range Hold condition.
 This condition that applies to ranges makes the range behave like a button, pressed when the axis is in range, released when not.
 New: Gated Axis: Remember last selected condition for gates/ranges.